Skip to Main Content

 Don't forget that you can ask your librarian for help!

-Group A - Investigate the website
+Group A - Investigate The Guardian as a news source

 • What does the "About Us" page say?
+Is that page useful to you?

 • What is the reputation of this site?
 Does it publish reliable information?